Yoshimi/yoshimi/README.txt

 1.3.5 is the current version
 1.3.5.1 is the first bugfix
 This has one minor GUI fix, and a fix for uses of fltk V1.1 with build problems.

-V1.3.5

-In response to suggestions at LAC 2015 we have made the title bars of all editing windows display both the part number and the current name of the instrument you are working on.
-In the addsynth oscillator editor you also see the number of the oscillator you are editing.

-Also, in response to suggestions, horizontal as well as vertical mouse dragging can be used to set rotary controls.
-Additionally, the mouse scroll wheel can be used, and if you hold down the 'ctrl' key you can get very precise setting.

-Another request we had was for the part effects window to have the same layout as System and Insertion effects.
-This has been done and it is now almost identical to Insertion effects.

-The most noticeable GUI enhancement is colour coded identification of an instrument's use of Add Sub and Pad synth engines, no matter where in the instrument's kit they may be.
-This can be enabled/disabled in the mixer panel.
-It does slow down yoshimi's startup, but due to the banks reorganisation (done some time ago) it causes no delay in changing banks/instruments once you are up and running.
-Some saved instruments seem to have had their Info section corrupted.
-Yoshimi can detect this and step over it to find the true status.
-Also, if you resave the instrument, not only will the PadSynth status be restored, but Add and Sub will be included, allowing a faster scan next time.